elix/rfcs/proposals/0000-build-distribution.md

 Drawbacks include:

-1. Search within npm for an elix-* component name may be difficult or impossible.
+1. Search within npm for an elix-* component name may be currently impossible.
+Note that this is an existing problem with other elements, where a component package registered with npm may include several components, but only the title component can be searched for.
+We may want to lobby beta.webcomponents.org for a general solution to this problem.
 2. There is a common developer perspective that individual web components are to be registered with npm rather than collections of components.
 This approach is a relatively new and opinionated model.
 3. Versioning is applied to the entire collection of web components.
 While this may be exactly the right way to version collections of components, developers may need to be educated as to the underlying (mixin-based) architecture of the component collection in order to understand the reasons for the common versioning model.